 - Preheat the oven to 200°C/180°C fan/400°F/Gas mark 6.
 Grease and line a loaf tin.

-- Sift together the flour, baking powder, then add the zest from 1½ limes and the crushed juniper berries if using.
+- Sift together the flour, baking powder, then add the sugar and zest from 1½ limes and the crushed juniper berries if using.

 - In another bowl, mix together the vegetable oil, tonic water and lime juice.